Italian Fast Food: Cast

+Production
-The film was inspired by the TV show Drive In, a popular 2-hour show of the 1980s.

-A few of the characters were actually lifted from the show: Sergio Vastano reprised his desperate student role, while Enzo Braschi gave a three-dimensionality to his Paninaro.
-Other roles were created for the movie, using actors from the TV show - Carlo Pistarino became a delivery boy, the Trettré were the owner and two workers at the fast food, and Susanna Messaggio (the only actress who was not part of Drive In) became an acting-obsessed waitress.
+The film was inspired by the TV show Drive In, a popular two-hour show of the 1980s.
+A few of the characters were actually lifted from the show: Sergio Vastano and Enzo Rbaschi reprised their roles.
+Other roles were created for the film, using actors from the TV show - Carlo Pistarino became a delivery boy, the Trettré were the owner and two workers at the fast food, and Susanna Messaggio (the only actress who was not part of Drive In) became an acting-obsessed waitress.

-The movie is about one day in the life of an Italian fast food restaurant, with several of its customers and workers living strange adventures in and around Milan.

-During production, Carlo Pistarino had an accident with the vehicle that was used by his character to deliver food, and the actor came out unharmed after flipping over his 3-wheel car.

 The role of Missile is played by Matteo Molinari, who was one of the writers on Drive In.
 He subsequently co-wrote the widely successful book series "Anche le Formiche nel Loro Piccolo S'Incazzano" as well as the American-based series "Oops!
 Movie Mistakes that Made the Cut", books about movie bloopers.

+During production, Carlo Pistarino had an accident with the vehicle that was used by his character to deliver food, and the actor came out unharmed after flipping over his three-wheel car.

+Release

+Italian Fast Food was released on November 14, 1986 in Rome, Naples, and Ancona.